ahmedh409/deepfake-detection/README.md

 # Deepfake Detection

+#### May 21st, 2022
+- setup a TCP server as the listening half of each node's communication abilities

 #### April 20th, 2022
 - created a new branch for `comms` - it's taking longer than expected but is still very important
 - made the decision to use `Boost::Asio` as a networking library to make comms simpler